-The Scottish Public Services Ombudsman contributes actively and positively to Scotland’s development and delivery of first class public services: putting people and learning at the heart of what we do by being innovative and world-leading in our approach to complaints, reviews and standards.
+The Scottish Public Services Ombudsman contributes actively and positively to high performing Scottish public services.
+Recognised for our innovative world-leading approach, we put people and learning at the heart of all we do.

 The Scottish Public Services Ombudsman has a wide remit, covering a variety of functions and services.
-Her powers and duties come from the Scottish Public Services Ombudsman Act 2002 which gives her three distinct areas of statutory functions:
+The Ombudsman’s powers and duties come (predominantly) from the Scottish Public Services Ombudsman Act 2002, which gives her four distinct statutory functions:

-- Speciﬁc powers and responsibilities to publish complaints handling procedures, and to monitor and support best practice in complaints handling.
-Please see the 'For Organisations' section on our website for more information.
+- specific powers and responsibilities to publish complaints handling procedures, and monitor and support best practice in complaints handling.
+Please visit our web pages 'For organisation' for further information.

-- Independent Review Service for the Scottish Welfare Fund with the power to overturn and substitute decisions made by councils on Community Care and Crisis Grant applications.
-You can read about this on our Scottish Welfare Fund website.
+- independent review service for the Scottish Welfare Fund (SWF) with the power to overturn and substitute decisions made by councils on Community Care and Crisis Grant applications.
+Please visit our SWF website for further information.

 All of the SPSO's services are free and independent.